-KEY RP THEME SUBSECTOR DESCRIPTION Robotics and Autonomous Systems "Robotics is the science and practice of designing, manufacturing, and applying robots, which are programmed actuated mechanism with a degree of autonomy to perform locomotion, manipulation or positioning" 6 .
-Other examples of autonomous systems include autonomous vehicles and UAVs (unmanned aerial vehicles).
-With the increasing role of AI, more and more objects and processes gain some level of autonomy.
-Since robots and other autonomous systems operate in environments that often include human presence, an important place is dedicated to the standardization of their safety.
-Electronic Identification and Trust Services, Including e-Signatures services ilife.
-Thus, to design electronic objects o must also identity to In an ever-more connected world, the reliance on digital services is naturally taking a larger and larger part in daily life.
+KEY RP THEME SUBSECTOR DESCRIPTION KEY ENABLERS Electronic Identification and Trust Services, Including e-Signatures In an ever-more connected world, the reliance on digital services is naturally taking a larger and larger part in daily life.
 Thus, techniques need to be developed and improved to design and implement secure and efficient means of electronic identification of entities, be these organizations, objects or individuals.
 An appropriate level of security must also be endowed to the binding of a real-world identity to its digital representation, depending on the criticality of the services accessed.
-KEY ENABLERS Accessibility of ICT Products and Services Accessibility is a quality of being easy to approach, use, and understand.
+Accessibility of ICT Products and Services Accessibility is a quality of being easy to approach, use, and understand.
 A lack of accessibility may lead to a certain degree of marginalization of some categories of users.
 Standard guidance can increase the quality of the interaction between systems (often computer-based) and the people who use and operate them.
 With respect to digital tools, improving accessibility can translate into hardware ergonomics, software ergonomics, human-centered design and appropriate user-system interfaces.
 Artificial Intelligence, Big Data and Virtual Reality Artificial Intelligence (AI) refers to the ability of a computer or a computer-enabled robotic system to process information and produce outcomes in a manner similar to the thought process of humans in learning, decision-making, and problem-solving.
 AI can be understood as a set of techniques aimed at approximating some aspects of human or animal cognition using machines.
 Big Data can be defined as technologies and techniques that a company can employ to analyze large-scale, complex data for various applications intended to augment performance in various dimensions.
 It is defined in ISO/IEC 20546:2019 Information technology Big data Overview and vocabulary as "Data set(s) with characteristics (e.g. volume, velocity, variety, variability, veracity, etc.) that for a particular problem domain at a given point in time cannot be efficiently processed using current/existing/established/traditional technologies and techniques in order to extract value".
+Software and Programming Languages A program is a set of instructions that help a machine or computer to function automatically and software is a set of programs combined to execute a specific task.
+Users can choose specific programming languages and software; they are now ubiquitous and extremely important elements in almost any technology-based system.
+This subsector covers guidelines of commonly accepted processes and supporting tools for the engineering of software products or systems.
+Quantum Technologies Quantum information technology leverages the principles of quantum mechanics to process, store, and transmit information.
+It encompasses several subfields, such as quantum computing, quantum key distribution, quantum cryptography, and quantum communication, all of which have significant potential for solving some of the most challenging problems in science and technology.